It’s more than just a stretch. šš»āāļø

 I was honored to speak and lead a stretch break at the B Corp Champions Retreat in Philadelphia.
-I stood in front of 787 Founders, CEOs, and influential leaders from all industries, including Patagonia, Danone, and more.
+I stood before 787 Founders, CEOs, and influential leaders from all industries, including Patagonia, Danone, and more.

 We spoke about the future of business.
 Specifically, how do we rectify the more significant systemic issues of climate justice and racial equity at work?
 These great movements toward equality require both thought-provoking and uncomfortable conversations.
 ZaaS was asked to be the grounding force at this conference.